We are pioneering a pipeline of proprietary retinal gene therapies,

 CHM is an inherited retinal disease caused by mutations in the CHM gene on the X chromosome that interferes with the production of Rab escort protein-1 (REP-1), a protein that plays a role in intracellular protein trafficking and the elimination of waste products from retinal cells.

 We are developing, NSR-REP1, a gene therapy for the treatment of CHM.
-We expect to begin Phase 3 clinical development of NSR-REP1 in the first half of 2018, making it the most clinically advanced candidate for this disease worldwide.
-We also are conducting a prospective, natural history observational study, known as the NIGHT study, in which patients with CHM have been enrolling at multiple clinical sites in the United States, Europe and Canada since June 2015.
+We have an ongoing Phase 3 registrational clinical trial, known as the STAR trial, of NSR-REP1 for CHM, making it the most clinically advanced candidate for this disease worldwide.
+We are also conducting a prospective, natural history observational study, known as the NIGHT study, in which patients with CHM have been enrolling at multiple clinical sites in the United States, Europe and Canada since June 2015.
 The NIGHT study provides important evidence regarding the disease state and rate of disease progression in untreated CHM patients and creates a benchmark for comparison with the effects of NSR-REP1.
-We will recruit participants in our STAR Phase 3 registrational trial primarily from the NIGHT study in order to significantly accelerate Phase 3 enrollment from this well-characterized patient population.
+We are recruiting participants in our STAR Phase 3 registrational trial primarily from the NIGHT study in order to significantly accelerate Phase 3 enrollment from this well-characterized patient population.

 NSR-REP1 is comprised of an AAV2 vector containing recombinant human complementary DNA, or cDNA, that is designed to produce REP1 inside the eye.
 NSR-REP1 is administered surgically by injection into the sub-retinal space, which is between the outer layers of the retina.
 The introduction of the functional CHM gene is designed to enhance expression of the REP1 protein, thereby reducing the accumulation of waste products in retinal cells and slowing or stopping the decline in vision.
 In addition, we believe that enhanced REP1 expression may also be able to slow or reverse the early stages of cell death in already damaged retinal cells accounting for the substantial improvements in visual acuity we have observed in certain patients after treatment with NSR-REP1.